phobos2077/fo2_ecco/docs/ecco_readme.txt

 > LOOTING:
 - There is a chance a weapon will get destroyed when critter dies (except unique and rare weapons).
 - Corpses are stripped from some percent of ammo and stimpaks, thus reducing abundance and incentivizing shopping.
-- Loot slightly reduced/rearranged in various containers across the game, especially in certain underground installations.
+- Loot slightly reduced/rearranged in various containers across the game, especially in certain underground facilities.
 - NPCs will be more likely to detect if you're stealing from their property.
 - EPA: room with most powerful stuff at security level will be harder to get in.
-- Measures to prevent trivial stealing from some places in Redding, New Reno and NCR.
+- Measures introduced to prevent trivial stealing from some places in Redding, New Reno and NCR.

 > NEW QUEST CONTENT:
-- Craft learning (see "crafting" section).
+- Learning crafting recipes (see "crafting" section).
 - One of the trappers in Klamath can now teach you gecko skinning (not free).
 - Kill groups of robbers near Redding.
 - Hunt down several rogues throughout the wastelend, one-by-one (NCR).